nodeset-org/docs.nodeset.io/stakewise-integration/faq.md

 #### Why do Node Operators need to pay to register validators?

-This is a StakeWise requirement to prevent vaults from being exploited by operators that intentionally creating and exiting validators at the expense of the vault.
+This is a StakeWise requirement to prevent vaults from being exploited by operators that intentionally create and exit validators at the expense of the vault.
 Validator registration costs approximately 0.01 ETH at 30 gwei gas and can happen at any time.
 Even when running the maximum number of validators, ongoing vault activity may cause exits and new registrations, so we recommend operators always keep a minimum balance of 0.1 ETH in their SW node wallet.
 Payback period for a validator depends on the vault parameters for operator compensation, but as a rule of thumb, it takes operators approximately one week of uptime to repay gas costs for new validator registration.

 **Why do I see these warnings in my Hyperdrive logs when running the StakeWise package?**